ShakalBhau0001/File-Encryption-GUI-Tool/README.md

 ## ⚠️ Disclaimer

 This project is for **educational and research purposes only**.
-It is not designed to provide real-world secure communication.
+It is not designed to provide real-world secure file communication.
-Steganography alone does not guarantee secrecy.

 ---